In addition to their assigned Peer Adviser, students meet their assigned Mentor from the Freshman Studies program at Pirate Adventure orientation.

 Robin Cunningham graduated from Seton Hall with a B.A. in English, a M.A. in Counseling and an Ed.S in Secondary Education.
 From 1984 to 2003, Dean Cunningham was the Director of Academic Support Services for student athletes at Seton Hall.
 In 2004, she moved over to Freshman Studies to work with the general freshman population.
-In 2006, Dean Cunningham became the Director of the Seton Summer Scholars program, in 2010 she was named Associate Dean of Freshman Studies and she is now the Associate Vice President of Freshman Studies.
+In 2006, Dean Cunningham became the Director of the Seton Summer Scholars program, in 2010 she was named Associate Dean of Freshman Studies, served as Interim Vice President of Student Services, and has returned as the Dean of Freshman Studies.
 She enjoys working with students, and teaching is one of her great passions.

 Dean Cunningham has been recognized numerous times for her service to the university with such honors as the retirement of her basketball jersey, her induction into the Seton Hall Athletics Hall of Fame, receiving the Alumni Association's Many Are One Humanitarian Award and most recently receiving the university's McQuaid Medal.
 Dean Cunningham's favorite saying is: "It's not where you start; it's where you finish."
 Dean Cunningham can be reached at (973) 275-2159 or Robin.Cunningham@shu.edu.